2 Kings 11:4–12:3

 17Jehoiada then drew up a covenant between the Lord and the king and people, stipulating that they should be loyal to the Lord.
 18All the people of the land went and demolished the temple of Baal.
 They smashed its altars and idols to bits.
 They killed Mattan the priest of Baal in front of the altar.
 Jehoiada the priest then placed guards at the Lord’s temple.
 19He took the officers of the units of hundreds, the Carians, the royal bodyguard, and all the people of the land, and together they led the king down from the Lord’s temple.
 They entered the royal palace through the Gate of the Royal Bodyguard, and the king sat down on the royal throne.
 20All the people of the land celebrated, for the city had rest now that they had killed Athaliah with the sword in the royal palace.

-40:1 For the music director; By David, a psalm.
+40:1 For the music director, a psalm of David.

 I relied completely on the Lord,